yuanbei/Nars-Wiki/Revision-and-Choice-Rules.md

 * The order of premises does not matter.
 * Similar to a weighted average of _f1_ and _f2_, the new _f_ is usually closer to the one that has more evidence, that is, whose value of _c_ is bigger
 * The value of the new _c_ is never less than either _c1_ or _c2_
-<br/><br/>

-### Overlapping Evidence
-If the evidential bases of two truth-values have at least one common element, their evidence is **overlapped** and the revision rule cannot be applied.
+If the [evidential bases](https://github.com/opennars/opennars/wiki/Sentence:-types,-format#evidential-base) of two truth-values have at least one common element, their evidence is **overlapped** and the revision rule cannot be applied.

 ## II.
 Choice Rule
 The choice rule is applicable in multiple scenarios.